-Forming an LLC in most states doesn't require a business license, but you'll need to follow your state's procedures.
-However, if you want to operate the LLC as a company, you'll likely need one.
-If you're starting a small business in New York, you may need to obtain one or more state licenses or permits, or complete one or more types of state registration.
-Here are some of the main information resources available and some of the steps you may need to take.It's important to note that a business license and an LLC serve separate purposes and can't be replaced by one another.
+In most states, forming an LLC doesn't require a business license, but you'll need to follow your state's procedures.
+However, even if you don't need a business license to form an LLC, you may need one to operate the company.
+Do you want to start a small business in New York?
+You may need to obtain one or more state licenses or permits, or complete one or more types of state registration, as part of the start-up process.
+Below are some of the main information resources available and some of the steps you may need to take.
+A business license and an LLC serve separate purposes and cannot be replaced by one another.

-Business registrationrules vary by location and type of business.The New York Office of Professions provides a list of licensed professionals (such as doctors, lawyers, and CPAs).
-Depending on your type of business, you may need to obtain a sales tax certificate or a professional business license.
+Business registrationrules vary by location and type of business.
+Below are some cities that have licensing requirements.
+Depending on the type of business, a company may also need to obtain a business license, such as a sales tax certificate or professional license.